anishsingh935/multiprecision/gsoc_writeup/main.md

 </p>

-The second case relies on the fact that we can fix the rounding problems in double sqrt for 64-bit integers (see code here).
-The third case splits into 32-bit integers which means that the recursive call can be handled by Case 2.
-The fourth case splits into 64-bit integers which means that the recursive call can be handled by Case 3.
+The second case relies on the fact that we can fix the rounding problems in double sqrt for 64-bit integers (see [code](https://github.com/BoostGSoC20/multiprecision/blob/develop/include/boost/multiprecision/detail/default_ops.hpp#L1554)).
+The third case splits into 32-bit integers which means that the recursive call can be handled by Case 2 (see [code](https://github.com/BoostGSoC20/multiprecision/blob/develop/include/boost/multiprecision/detail/default_ops.hpp#L1595)).
+The fourth case splits into 64-bit integers which means that the recursive call can be handled by Case 3 (see [https://github.com/BoostGSoC20/multiprecision/blob/develop/include/boost/multiprecision/detail/default_ops.hpp#L1628](https://github.com/BoostGSoC20/multiprecision/blob/develop/include/boost/multiprecision/detail/default_ops.hpp#L1628)).

 ### Correctness tests

-The following correctness tests (which can be found here: TODO) were run for each of the implementations:
+The following correctness tests (see [here](https://github.com/BoostGSoC20/multiprecision/blob/develop/example/sqrt_snips.cpp)) were run for each of the implementations:

 * A number of randomly chosen values in<img src="https://render.githubusercontent.com/render/math?math=%5B1%2C%202%5E10000%5D">:
   * with some of which the response was compared to hardcoded values from Wolfram Alpha.